Summary

 Explain

-If time permits, have groups share out their summary.
+If time permits, allow groups to share their summaries with the class.

 Extend

-Once groups have an idea for their slang terms and definitions, they can "pitch" these ideas to another group and receive feedback.
-If time permits, groups can present one of their slang definitions to the class.
+Once groups have completed their slang terms, ask them to "pitch" their terms to another group and receive feedback.
+If time permits, invite groups to present one or both of their slang definitions to the class.

 Evaluate